mmistakes/minimal-mistakes/_posts/2022-06-18-zio-streams.md

   }
 ```

-Our `FakeInputStream` will make the elements of the string `"0123456789"`
+Our `RealFakeInputStream` will make the elements of the string `"0123456789"`
 available.
 In the constructor, we can pass in a `failAt` to indicate the point
 when we should throw an exception, and `failWith` is the exception we should
 throw.
 By setting `failAt` higher than the length of our string, we wont fail.